alexbadiu-insightsinmotion/PBI-Documentation/Components/Deneb/208 - Violin Plot with Box Plot (Deneb Template).md

 The example presented here is a statistical distribution of value by group (e.g., sales by country), with a *Violin Plot* overlaid by a *Box Plot*.

-I provide a Deneb template for just this scanario.
+I provide a Deneb template for just this senario.

 <br>